shrishti91/Brain-Tumour-Detection-Project/README.md

 If you have any questions, feedback, or suggestions regarding BrainTune, please feel free to reach out:

-- Developer: Your Name
+- Developer: Guneet Singh
-- Email: yourname@example.com
+- Email: itsguneetsingh@example.com

 Your support and feedback are valuable in improving BrainTune and its effectiveness in brain tumor detection.